dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 > Regression results

-Age: seems to be negatively correlated with delinquency rate (might indicate that people who are older tend to have lower delinquency rates)
+- Age: seems to be negatively correlated with delinquency rate (might indicate that people who are older tend to have lower delinquency rates)

+Probit: On average, a one-unit increase in age decreases the probability of higher delinquency by 0.06 percentage points.

-Male: seems to be positively correlated with delinquency rate (might indicate that ) - though very weak magnitude
+- Male: seems to be positively correlated with delinquency rate (might indicate that ) - though very weak magnitude

-Married:  lower delinquency rate than DeFacto; no significant effect for Divorced, Separated, Single,
+- Married:  lower delinquency rate than DeFacto; no significant effect for Divorced, Separated, Single,

 obs: interpretation in relation to the DeFacto, that was taken as a benchmark

-Disbursed Amount: seems to indicate relationship, though changing magnitude would be helpful
+- Disbursed Amount: seems to indicate relationship, though changing unit would be helpful

 #### Further recommendations:

 - Include other variables that the literature has given evidence to be relevant in analyzing loan delinquency : location, occupation, purpose of the loan
+- Try a "Two-part model"

 - Ologit (ordinal logistic regression) : appropriate when the dependent variable is categorical and ordered (Desired method , however, had technical problems with "zelig" and "polr" packages)
   -  "Delinquency rate" is the variable we are trying to explain (called the dependant variable) -> It is a categorical variable (low, medium, high), not a continuous one.